It Ain’t All About Talent

 Went to a Trivial Pursuit party, oh, about 40 years ago, held at the home of a guy who owned a moving company.
 OK, that’s trivializing his company.
 What he moved was HOUSES (was fun being a minor part of the move when he moved some Army barracks that had been declared surplus).

-What impressed me most about the evening was not how trivial the Trivial Pursuit play was but his library.
+What impressed me most about the evening was not how trivial the Trivial Pursuit play was but the guy’s library.
 It was a mezzanine floor that encompassed three sides of the great room where we played our mini single-elimination tournament.
 I do not recall anything else about the house, but that library has featured in more than a few of my dreams over the years since. . .

 Walkin’ Weird